rakshitpatelannalect/esp-keyboard-mimic/docs/technology_architecture.md

 #### 2.1.1 Connection Topology Challenge
 - **Key Challenge**: ESP32 must simultaneously:
-  1. Act as a USB HID keyboard to the target device (where text will be typed)
+  1. Act as a Bluetooth HID keyboard to the target device (where text will be typed)
   2. Communicate with the controller device (running our desktop application)

 #### 2.1.2 Solution Architecture
-- **USB Connection**: Primary connection to target device
+- **Bluetooth HID Connection**: Primary connection to target device
-  - ESP32 connected via USB cable to target device
+  - ESP32 connects to target device via Bluetooth
   - Acts as standard HID keyboard device
   - No special software required on target device

-- **WiFi/Bluetooth Connection**: Secondary connection to controller device
+- **WiFi Connection**: Secondary connection to controller device
-  - ESP32 creates WiFi access point or Bluetooth connection
+  - ESP32 creates WiFi access point
   - Desktop controller application connects to this network
   - Text content transferred over this separate connection
-  - Completely independent from the USB HID connection
+  - Completely independent from the Bluetooth HID connection

 ![Dual-Device Connection Architecture](/diagrams/dual-connection-architecture.png)